JPisors/SolarSENSE/README.md

 ### Installation Instructions
 Download the .ino file and configuration file into a new Arduino sketch so it creates a new project folder.

-Download the zip file.
+Download the potted plant zip file.
 Extract all files.
 Drag the p0tted_plant_inferencing folder inside the extracted folder into your Arduino > libraries folder.
+Do the same with the alternate zip file if you have an NPK sensor.

 Connect your soil sensor (you may need to set the Lily-T-HiGrow sensor as the board in Arduino if it does not auto-recognize) and flash.